giantswarm/docs/src/content/advanced/external-dns/gcp-custom-sa.md

 ## Overview

-By default, our External DNS App uses the `gcpProject` value to compose the right Service account annotation to correctly authenticate against GCP.
+By default, our External DNS App uses the `gcpProject` value to compose the right annotation for the `ServiceAccount` to correctly authenticate against GCP.

 ## Configuration

-To override the default configuration, use the following values with the external-dns-app:
+To override the default configuration, use the following values with the `external-dns-app`:

 ```yaml
 # values.yaml